-What makes USCF Chess stand out from other chess programs (that is, until Sierra?s highly underrated Power Chess) is the dynamic ?mentor? feature.
-The mentor guides you step by step through the game, giving you comments on the moves at each stage.
+What makes USCF Chess stand out from other chess programs (that is, until Sierra's highly underrated Power Chess) is the dynamic "mentor" feature.
+The mentor guides you step by step through the game, giving you comments on the moves.
 This feature, combined with the excellent strategy tutorial, give beginners all the tools they need to learn the intricacies of the game.
 Another nice touch is the built-in support of the standard PGN (Portable Game Notation) format for chess data files.
 This allows you to download game information files off the Internet, and replay recent tournament games on your computer.

-The last but not least unique feature is the ability to get an official U.S.C.F. ranking.
-As you play the game, the computer measures your skill and will print a certificate with your ranking, which is accepted in national tournaments hosted by the U.S.C.F.
+The last but not least-unique feature is the ability to get an official U.S.C.F. ranking.
+As you play the game, the computer measures your skill and will print a certificate with your ranking, which is accepted in national tournaments hosted by the organization.

 Overall, USCF Chess is a great game for both beginning and advanced players.
 Its mentor and in-depth tutorials will teach new players the basics, and experts will find the computer a challenging opponent.
 With the ability to play across a network or the Internet, you have one well-rounded chess program that does its job admirably well, even if it may not look as attractive as the better-known Chessmaster series.
 Thumbs up!